BEST Resin for a Table Top | TOP Choices + Instructions

 Here are our top 3 TOP choices for the best epoxy resins for your high gloss tables.

-A long time favorite of many resin artists for wood projects such as table tops is ProMarine.
+A long time favorite of many resin artists for wood projects such as table tops is ProMarine (now Promise Epoxy).
 This is a top quality epoxy resin that has been around for a very long time and has a fantastic reputation in the industry.

-ProMarine Crystal Clear Table Top System is a high-performance two-part epoxy resin.
+The Promise Table Top Epoxy System is a high-performance two-part epoxy resin.
 It is specifically designed for epoxy table tops, bars, wood finishes, see-through encapsulations, artwork, and other applications requiring a clear, strong, coating.
 This resin will dry to a high gloss finish for you.

 The material has an easy to use 1-to-1 by volume mixing ratio, it maintains its integrity over sharp corners, it has excellent air release qualities and a relatively fast setting time for an epoxy table coating.

 - Cures in 24 hours

 - Scratch-resistant after it has fully hardened after three days